lukasvdberk/open-chat/README.md

 ### About
-An open source discord alternative with privacy, efficiency and hack ability in mind.
+An self hosted chat application for you and your friends, with privacy, efficiency and hack ability in mind.

 **This will be a prototype**

 Technology used for this project:

-- Go as the programming language for the backend
-- Fiber as webframework for the go language
+- Fiber as RESTful API with the go language
-- MySQL for storing information
 - Svelte for the front-end
+- MySQL for storing data
 - Docker with docker-compose to combine everything

 ### Installation